 Mountain Whitefish are commonly seen in freestone rivers and lakes throughout the Rocky Mountains.
 The Pygmy Whitefish lives in deep, clear lakes, and few people have ever heard of them.
 Both are extremely understudied.
 Anecdotal evidence suggests Mountain Whitefish may be in decline.

-The Whitefish Project is a multi-facteted program of inquiry with the following goals:
+The Whitefish Project is a multi-facteted series of questions with the following goals:

-- Use historical catch data to determine if there is an overall trend in catch-rates of Mountain Whitefish
+- Use historical catch data to determine if there is an overall population trend in Mountain Whitefish

-- Develop Mountain Whitefish calibrations for the Distell fatmeter- a handheld tool that can measure a fish’s body fat content
+- Develop whitefish calibrations for the Distell fatmeter- a handheld tool that can measure a fish’s body fat content